Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/knowledge/contributor-access.md

 # Contributor Access
-Contributor access lets you control who can create and edit articles within the knowledge base.
-If there are no entries in the contributer access, then this gives all users with the Knowledge Contributer role access to this knowledge base.
+Contributor Access lets you control who can create and edit articles within the knowledge base.
+If there are no entries in Contributor Access, then all users with the Knowledge Contributor role can access to this knowledge base.